awsdocs/amazon-comprehend-developer-guide/doc_source/cer-doc-class.md

 ### F1 score \(macro F1 score\)<a name="class-macrof1score-metric"></a>

- A combination of the Precision and Recall metrics\.
-The F1 score is the harmonic mean of the Precision and Recall metrics\.
-This score is based on the Precision and Recall created by the averaging method and is also known as the Macro F1 score\.
-A measure of how accurate the classifier results are for the test data\.
-It is derived from the `Precision` and `Recall` values\.
-The `F1Score` is the harmonic average of the two scores\.
-The highest score is 1, and the worst score is 0\.
+The F1 score is derived from the `Precision` and `Recall` values\.
+It measures the overall accuracy of the classifier\.
+The highest score is 1, and the lowest score is 0\.

-The `F1 Score` metric is also known as the *Macro F1 Score*\.

-This is demonstrated in the following test set:
+Amazon Comprehend calculates the *Macro F1 Score*\.
+It is the unweighted average of the label F1 scores\.
+Using the following test set as an example:

 | Label | Sample size | Label F1 score |